Lee Jin-wook: 2017–present: Transition in leading roles and reinvention

 On April 22, 2021, CJ E&M and TVING revealed the full star-studded cast for the film, A Year-End Medley.
 The film centers around various people who come to Hotel Emrose, each with stories of their own, building new relationships.
-A Year-End Medley is directed by Kwak Jae-yong with notable works such as My Sassy Girl and The Classic, and produced by Hive Media Corp. of Inside Men, The Man Standing Next, and Deliver Us from Evil.
-Lee starred as Lee Jin-Ho, a plastic surgeon who appears at the hotel’s lounge every Saturday night awaiting his fateful love.
-Filming began on April 19, 2021 and the film was released in theaters and through TVING on December 29, 2021.
+A Year-End Medley is directed by Kwak Jae-yong with notable works such as My Sassy Girl and The Classic.
+Lee starred as Lee Jin-Ho, a plastic surgeon who appears at the hotel's lounge every Saturday night awaiting his fateful love.
+Filming began on April 19, 2021, and the film was released in theaters and through TVING on December 29, 2021.

-On December 8, 2021, it was revealed that Lee would take on the role of Seo Joon-hyung in the KakaoTV original web drama, 'Welcome to Wedding Hell', alongside Lee Yeon-hee.
-'Welcome to Wedding Hell' explores a couple in their thirties preparing for marriage who come to terms with the true realities of marriage during the preparations for their wedding.
-Lee's character, Joon-hyung, is described as a pure-hearted, idealistic groom-to-be, which causes concerns in his soon-to-be wife, Kim Na-eun (played by Lee Yeon-hee), who is a described as a realist.
-This marks Lee's first role in a romantic comedy since 2015 in 'The Time We Were Not in Love'.
-The web drama aired from May 23 to June 15, 2022 on streaming services, KakaoTV and Netflix.
+On December 8, 2021, it was revealed that Lee would star in the KakaoTV original web drama, Welcome to Wedding Hell, alongside Lee Yeon-hee.
+Lee played Seo Joon-hyung, a pure-hearted, idealistic groom-to-be, whose nature causes concerns for his soon-to-be wife, Kim Na-eun (played by Lee Yeon-hee), who is described as a realist.
+This marked Lee's first role in a romantic comedy since 2015 in The Time We Were Not in Love.
+The web drama aired from May 23 to June 15, 2022, on streaming services, KakaoTV and Netflix.

-On June 15, 2022, Netflix confirmed that Lee would reprise his role as Sang Wook in seasons 2 and 3 of 'Sweet Home'.
+On June 15, 2022, Netflix confirmed that Lee would reprise his role as Sang Wook in season 1 but as Jung Ui-myeong aka Nam Sang-won in seasons 2 and 3 of Sweet Home.
+The second season premiered December 1, 2023, on Netflix.
+Season 3 was released on Netflix July 19, 2024.

-On October 18, 2022, OSEN News reports that Lee will make a special appearance on upcoming Netflix Original, 'The Girl Downstairs' alongside with Bae Suzy and Yang Se-jong.
+On October 18, 2022, it was reported that Lee would be making a special appearance in the upcoming Netflix original drama Doona! starring Bae Suzy and Yang Se-jong.

+On June 29, 2023, it was reported that Lee had been cast in the second season of Squid Game alongside, Im Si-wan, T.O.P, Kang Ha-neul, Jo Yu-ri, Park Sung-hoon and Yang Dong-Geun..
+This project marked a reunion between him and director Hwang Dong-hyuk of Miss Granny.
+The second season was released on Netflix on December 26, 2024.